voyagermesh/voyager/docs/user-guide/certificate/create.md

           serviceName: test-service
           servicePort: 80
 ```
 Now create the ingress.
 Once the ingress is configured, it will show a IP address or CNAME in the ingres status.
 Now, go to your domain registrar's website and set IP/CNAME for your domain(s).
-Now, you are ready to issue a SSL certificate using HTTP provier.
+Now, you are ready to issue a SSL certificate using
+HTTP provider.

 Below is an example certificate definition.
 Please note that to use HTTP Provider, you need to point to the ingress created in above.
 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Certificate